imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/stt.md

-!!! warning
-    This page is still under progress.
-Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com)

 ## Introduction

 - Speech to text task is known by many names, be it Audio Transcription or Automatic Speech Recognition (ASR).
 Basically, it's the process of generating textual transcription of a conversation, where speech is provided as input and we get text as output.